Mattwaseem/Chem279-Numerical-Algos-HW4/README.md

 <ul>
     <li><strong>Results:</strong>
         <ul>
-            <li>Open-shell configuration and paramagnetism were correctly modeled.</li>
+            <li>Open-shell configuration modeled.</li>
             <li>The simulation demonstrated the code's ability to handle unpaired electrons.</li>
         </ul>
     </li>
 </ul>

-<p><strong>Overall, the CNDO/2 code proved to be a useful tool for exploring molecular properties and behaviors, providing a solid foundation for further computational chemistry studies.</strong></p>
+<p><strong>Overall, the CNDO/2 code proved to be a useful for exploring molecular properties and behaviors.</strong></p>

 <hr>

 <h2>Conclusion</h2>

 <p>This project successfully implemented the CNDO/2 method for calculating molecular energies and properties.
 By building the Fock matrices, solving the SCF equations, and calculating total energies, the code can handle both simple molecules and more complex systems like N₂ and O₂.
-While there is room for improvement in matching experimental energies, the current implementation demonstrates the potential of semi-empirical methods in computational quantum chemistry.</p>
+While there is room for improvement in matching experimental energies, the current implementation shows the potential of semi-empirical methods in computational quantum chemistry.</p>

 <hr>